TOAST-DOCS/Storage-Storage-Gateway/en/console-guide.md

 > [Caution]
 > Setting the remote destination IP as a wide band, such as `0.0.0.0/0`, can lead to security vulnerabilities.
 Set it to a minimal range.

-For more information, see the [Security Groups user guide](/Network/Security%20Groups/ko/overview/).
+For more information, see the [Security Groups User Guide](/Network/Security%20Groups/en/overview/).

 #### Redundancy
 Select whether to enable storage gateway redundancy.